Skip to main content

 The stopcock is not open.

 F11 Make sure that the maximum delivery head of 1 m is not exceeded.
 Remove any kinks or loops from the drain hose.
 Keep an eye on these points for a while afterwards, as the plastic may weaken and tear.
 In the event of any damage, the drain hose must be replaced.
-Please contact us about our Repair and Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 The end of the drain hose is too high.